List of contour roads in Toronto: Trethewey Drive

 Trethewey Drive, formerly named Holmstead Drive, was a private rural road on the land of mining magnate and owner of the Trethewey Model Farm William Griffith Trethewey (1865–1926).
 In 1910, the property became the site of Toronto's first airplane flight, with French ace Count Jacques de Lesseps circling the city.
 Trethewey Airfield, later renamed De Lesseps Field, hosted de Havilland's facilities and the Royal Canadian Air Force before the land was sold for development in 1941.
 The boroughs of North York and York later assumed control of the road.

-The street was served by TTC route 32C Eglinton West (a branch of 32 Eglinton West), which was once part of the former route 83 until 1972 and is served by TTC route 158 since October 2025 before the first phase of Line 5 Eglinton is opened for revenue service in the fourth quarter of 2025 at the earliest.
+The street serves by TTC route 158 since the opening of the first phase of Line 5 Eglinton in February 2026 with the bus terminating at Keelesdale station's bus bay.
+Trethewey Drive was formerly served by TTC route 32C Eglinton West (a branch of 32 Eglinton West), which was once part of the former route 83 until 1972.

 Vaughan Road

 Vaughan Road is aligned northwest–southeast between Bathurst Street and St. Clair Avenue West as seen in 2008.
 Note the single southbound non-revenue streetcar track in the Old Toronto segment used to connect the 512 St. Clair streetcar route with the rest of the system.

 Vaughan Road is named after the Township (later City) of Vaughan, which in turn was named after Benjamin Vaughan, a British commissioner whose role was to smooth negotiations between Great Britain and the newly independent United States during the drafting of the Treaty of Paris in 1783.
 The street's original alignment led to the namesake township until the street was shortened.
 The neighbourhood of Oakwood–Vaughan (later officially renamed Oakwood Village for the main commercial strip on Oakwood Avenue at Rogers Road), as well as the former Toronto District School Board (TDSB) high school Vaughan Road Academy, are named after this street.
 Vaughan Road's contour is the result of it being parallel to the buried Castle Frank Brook to the northeast.

 Vaughan Road is served by TTC bus route 90.
 There is a non-revenue southbound streetcar track on the road south of St. Clair Avenue to allow 512 St. Clair streetcars to use the depots located closer to the lakeshore by the rest of the TTC streetcar system as the 512 St. Clair streetcar route is otherwise disconnected from the rest of the system.
 Bathurst Street from Vaughan Road to St. Clair Avenue only has a northbound streetcar track.

-Fairbank station on Line 5 Eglinton, which will open in the fourth quarter of 2025 at the earliest with the rest of the first phase, is located a few metres from Vaughan Road's northwesternmost end.
-However, route 90 Vaughan does not serve this station; it began serving Oakwood station and Cedarvale station on the same LRT line instead in October 2025.
+Fairbank station on Line 5 Eglinton, which opened in February 2026 with the rest of the first phase, is located a few metres from Vaughan Road's northwesternmost end.
+However, route 90 Vaughan does not serve this station; it began serving Oakwood station and Cedarvale station on the same LRT line instead in October 2025; Cedarvale station is also on Line 1 Yonge–University as an interchange station.